 This research focuses on the Dovetail Orchestra, a community-based music group for adult refugee and asylum seekers in Bristol.
 It was launched in September 2022 and is made up of refugees, asylum seekers and local musicians with support from local volunteers.
 The orchestra meets every week to co-create music based on traditional songs from members’ countries of origin.
 Following rehearsals, the group gather in a community centre to socialise.

-We want to understand how community music programmes can:
+Our research sheds light on how community music programmes can:

 It’s important to capture the voices of the people whose lives are impacted by programmes such as the Dovetail Orchestra.
 We hope our findings will help to make social participation programmes better in future.